In Oregon, addiction professionals continue to be in high demand. There is a shortage across the state of addiction professionals.

-Careers in Alcohol and Drug Counseling
+Careers in Addiction Counseling

 Alcohol and drug counselors work with individuals, families and groups that are directly impacted by the substance abuse epidemic.
 They help people identify behaviors and problems related to their addiction and use psychological concepts to develop treatment and prevention plans.
 Counselors are the crucial link to reversing this epidemic that too often destroys jobs, families and lives.